nrm4d/IDAssignment2/README.md

 Existing Features
-Covid Dashboard - It allows users to get up to date statistics of covid cases around the world in real time Covid Tracker - It allows users to view Covid-19 data for specific countries
+Covid Dashboard - It allows users to get up to date statistics of covid cases around the world in real time Covid Tracker - It allows users to view Covid-19 data for specific countries Vaccination Tracker - It allows users to find out when their next eligible date for their next dose is.

-Features Left to Implement
-Vaccination Tracker
-Contact Form
+Contact Form - It allows users to enter their personal details for us to contact them.

 # Technologies Used
 For the website, we used HTML, CSS Bootstrap and JavaScript.